Ancient African Buildings

 Hathor temple at Naqa (modern Sudan), ca. 10 AD

 People in Africa traded more and more with the Roman Empire, with the Parthians, and with India in the first centuries AD, and African cities and towns got rich enough to be able to build a lot more stone buildings.
 In Kush (modern Sudan), a series of queens built stone palaces and temples.
+The Kushan school of architecture - the Kushan way of building - was a lot like Egyptian buildings of the same time.
+There was no university of architecture then, but probably Sudanese architects traveled to Egypt, and Egyptian architects traveled to Sudan, to see each other's buildings and get ideas.

 Selling fish sauce, wheat, and olive oil to the Roman Empire made North Africa much richer than before, and cities could afford to build bigger and better stone buildings.
 By about 100 AD, people built great Roman-style stone buildings all over North Africa.